docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 .. _control-type-tab:

 tab
-****
+***
 Class Name: ``Tab``

 A container for other types of controls.
-Differs from a :ref:`Panel` element in that is must be a direct child of a :ref:`TabbedPanel` element, the title is shown in the selection tab, and it does not have a script-definable border.
+Differs from a :ref:`control-type-panel` element in that is must be a direct child of a :ref:`control-type-tabbedpanel` element, the title is shown in the selection tab, and it does not have a script-definable border.
 The currently active tab is the value of the parent's ``selection`` property.